LKunz/ProjectProg/README.md

 # Project Programming

-The goal of this project is to implement some encryption and decryption algorithms by means of a Graphical User Interface (GUI).
+The goal of this project is to implement some encryption and decryption algorithms and integrate them in a Graphical User Interface (GUI).

 ### Content
 * Caesar cipher (Caesar.py)